The Italian Language Test for Citizenship

 Test preparation material

-To pass the B1 exam successfully, you don’t just have a good command of the topics I above listed, but you need to be acquainted with the structure of the exam.
-Knowing beforehand in what order the tasks are presented, how much time you will be allowed for every task and what are the specific requirements of each task will make the difference of the day of the exam.
+To pass the B1 exam successfully, you don’t just have a good command of the topics I above listed, but you need to be acquainted with the exam structure.
+Knowing beforehand in what order the tasks are presented, how much time you will be allowed for every task, and the specific requirements of each task will make the difference of the exam day.

 My suggestion is to get as many exam samples as you can.
-You can find them online on the website of the certification or in the shape of a textbook on Amazon.
+You can find them online on the certification or in the shape of a textbook on Amazon.
 Just dial your accreditation and your level.

-(Due to COVID-19 these dates might have been subjected to changes, please contact the CILS center of your choice for further information )
+(Due to COVID-19 the 2021 exam dates have been subjected to many changes, please contact the CILS center of your choice for further information )